lucko/spark/README.md

 	* Specifies the name of the thread to be profiled.
 	* If left unspecified, the profiler will only sample the main "server thread".
 	* The `*` character can be used in place of a name to mark that all threads should be profiled
+* `--not-combined`
+	* Specifies that threads from a pool should not be combined into a single node.
 * `--interval <interval>`
 	* Specifies the interval between samples.
 Measured in milliseconds.
 	* Lower values will improve the accuracy of the results, but may result in server lag.
 	* If left unspecified, a default interval of 10 milliseconds is used.
-* `--not-combined`
-	* Specifies that threads from a pool should not be combined into a single node.
 * `--only-ticks-over <tick length millis>`
 	* Specifies that entries should only be included if they were part of a tick that took longer than the specified duration to execute.
+* `--include-line-numbers`
+	* Specifies that line numbers of method calls should be recorded and included in the sampler output.
 ___
 #### `/spark info`
 Prints information about the active profiler, if present.